-The Alberta Association on Gerontology Provincial Board is pleased to sponsor two awards to be given to graduate students in Alberta who have an interest in any aspect of aging.
+The Calgary Chapter of the Alberta Association on Gerontology is pleased to be the sponsor of one award to be given to a graduate student from the Calgary area who has an interest in any aspect of aging.
 The award is to assist with costs associated with coursework, research or attendance at a workshop/conference.

 Value and Duration

-Up to two awards of $1,000 will be awarded annually.
-Each award recipient will also receive a free one-year membership in the Alberta Association on Gerontology.
+One award of $1,000 will be awarded annually.
+The recipient of the award will also receive a free one-year membership in the Alberta Association on Gerontology.

 The applicant must:

 - be registered in a graduate degree program in an accredited post-secondary institution in Alberta

 - not be in the last term of their program

 - demonstrate an interest in any aspect of aging

 - agree to contribute an article for an edition of the AAGmag (e.g., a written summary of planned research)